Aaswath Raman

 The village was not equipped with electricity, and Dr. Raman, an

-was unaware he was in a village until he heard the voices of
+Angeles, was unaware he was in a village until he heard the

-a town, because it was completely dark,” Dr. Raman said.
-“There
+through a town, because it was completely dark,” Dr. Raman said.

-something to light it up, not unlike the way that solar panels
+make something to light it up, not unlike the way that solar

 He did.
 In new research published on Thursday in the journal